-Basic earnings/(loss) per share is computed by dividing net income/(loss) attributable to common shareholders by the weighted-average number of common shares outstanding during the period using the two-class method of computing earnings per share.
+Basic earnings/(loss) per share is computed by dividing net income/(loss) attributable to common shareholders, after the deduction of dividends paid to preferred shareholders, by the weighted-average number of common shares outstanding during the period.
 The weighted-average number of common shares outstanding does not include any potentially dilutive securities or any non-vested restricted shares of common stock.
-These non-vested restricted shares, although classified as issued and outstanding as of December 31, 2013 and 2014, are considered contingently returnable until the restrictions lapse and will not be included in the basic net income per share calculation until the shares are vested.
+These non-vested restricted shares, although classified as issued and outstanding as of December 31, 2014 and 2015, are considered contingently returnable until the restrictions lapse and will not be included in the basic net income per share calculation until the shares are vested.